 .

-Using flags with boolean values is highly discouraged in the backend when the state is stored in the database.
-Changing an automaton is incredibly difficult (changing the column type from boolean to string), so even when you're using binary logic, it's better to make a full-fledged automaton with named states.
-In other words, don't use a boolean field (with true/false) to store the state, use a text field that will contain the full name of the state.
-For example, if an article can be in two states ('published' or 'unpublished'), you shouldn't have a 'published: bool' field with the values true and false, but rather a 'publishing_state' field with the values 'published' and 'unpublished'`
+Using flags with boolean values is discouraged in the backend when we store the state in the database.
+Changing an automaton is incredibly difficult because of changing the column type from boolean to string.
+So even when you use binary logic, it's better to make a full-fledged automaton with named states.
+In other words, don't use a boolean field to store the state.
+It is better to use a text field with the full name of the state.

 .